 Although the age of majority is 18, for child support purposes NY law, in most circumstances, makes you financially responsible for your child until 21.
 However, if your child becomes financially self-supporting and live apart from both parents or gets married, joins the military, etc. you may be...Read more »

 Getting custody of children that are in the system depends on many factors.
 If ACS is involved, she can't just give you custody, since ACS has custody.Usually immediate family can petition for custody, not friends.
-She can make a request to ACS and they may be able to be fostered to you, if you...Read more »
+She can make a request to ACS and they may be able to be fostered to you, if...Read more »

 Yes, your children are always entitled to child support, regardless of how many children the father has total.
 You don't need a court order to get child support, you do need one if he stops child support.
-Keep records of how much he gives you and how often, that way should he stop giving you child...Read more »
+Keep records of how much he gives you and how often, that way should he stop giving you...Read more »

 It depends on how long the children have lived with you, but the short answer is yes if you are the main caregiver.
 You need to petition the court for custody.
 You may either hire an attorney or file on your own: http://www.nycourts.gov/forms/familycourt/custodyvisitation.shtml